 - Nobody will believe me

-- I can’t do it …… it’s too hard
+- I can’t do it…… it’s too hard

 - I am a nobody in this field

-- I am too afraid ….. people will notice
+- I am too afraid….. people will notice

-Such lies will keep us looking over our shoulders always waiting for disaster to strike even while the opportunity to do great things stares us in the face.
+Such lies will keep us looking over our shoulders, always waiting for disaster to strike even while the opportunity to do great things stares us in the face.
 We cannot hope to be successful until we stop telling ourselves things that diminish our potential.
-One of the ways we do this is by comparing ourselves to others, saying we are not as gifted as they are.
+One way we do this is by comparing ourselves to others, saying we are not as gifted as they are.
 Here is the truth; there will always be somebody better at doing the things that we dream about doing.
 That does not suggest that we can’t become even better than they are by applying ourselves.
 There is nothing to be gained from playing the game of comparisons because we will always come out being sore losers.
 Sometimes we use the fact others may be better at doing some things as our excuse for not trying.